OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 - The design of the add-in platform provides security and performance for end users in the following ways.

-  - An Office Add-in runs in a web browser control that is hosted in an add-in Configure your Office Add-in to use a shared runtime environment separate from the Office client application.
+  - An Office Add-in runs in a web browser control that is hosted in an add-in runtime environment separate from the Office client application.
 This design provides both security and performance isolation from the client application.

   - Running in a web browser control allows the add-in to do almost anything a regular web page running in a browser can do but, at the same time, restricts the add-in to observe the same-origin policy for domain isolation and security zones.